-As of June 30, 2012, we recorded \$2.5 million in other long-term liabilities and \$1.6 million in taxes payable on our consolidated balance sheet related to uncertain income tax positions.
+As of September 30, 2012, we recorded \$1.5 million in other long-term liabilities and \$1.6 million in taxes payable on our consolidated balance sheet related to uncertain income tax positions.
+The decrease of the other long-term liabilities in the three and nine months ended September 30, 2012 is due to the unrecognized tax benefit being offset against the deferred tax assets.
 As required by FASB ASC Topic 740, Income Taxes, we use judgments and make estimates and assumptions related to evaluating the probability of uncertain income tax positions.
 We base our estimates and assumptions on the potential liability related to an assessment of whether the income tax position will "more likely than not" be sustained in an income tax audit.
 We are also subject to periodic audits from multiple domestic and foreign tax authorities related to income tax and other forms of taxation.
 These audits examine our tax positions, timing of income and deductions, and allocation procedures across multiple jurisdictions.
 As part of our evaluation of these tax issues, we establish reserves in our consolidated financial statements based on our estimate of current probable tax exposures.
 Depending on the nature of the tax issue, we could be subject to audit over several years.
 Therefore, our estimated reserve balances and liability related to uncertain income tax positions may exist for multiple years before the applicable statute of limitations expires or before an issue is resolved by the taxing authority.
 Additionally, we may be requested to extend the statute of limitations for tax years under audit.
 The majority of our current tax liability related to uncertain tax positions is associated with an ongoing IRS audit.
 It is reasonably possible the tax jurisdiction may request that the statute of limitations be extended, which may cause the classification between current and long-term to change.
-We believe our tax liabilities related to uncertain tax positions are based upon reasonable judgment and estimates; however, if actual results materially differ, our effective income tax rate and cash flows could be affected in the period of discovery or resolution.
+We believe our tax liabilities related to uncertain tax positions are based upon reasonable judgment and estimates; however, if actual result

 Our 2005-2009 tax years remain subject to examination by the IRS for United States federal tax purposes.
 On May 26, 2011 the IRS issued a RAR detailing proposed adjustments for the tax years under examination.
 The net tax deficiency associated with the RAR is \$8.5 million plus penalties of \$1.5 million.
 On July 8, 2011, we filed a protest letter challenging the proposed adjustments contained in the RAR and are pursuing resolution of these items with the Appeals Division of the IRS.
-On July 26, 2012, the Company participated in a hearing with the Appeals Division of the IRS, and the Company believes the net tax deficiency should approximate amounts previously recorded as uncertain income tax positions.
+On July 26, 2012, the Company participated in a hearing with the Appeals Division of the IRS, and the Company believes the net tax deficiency should approximate amounts recorded as uncertain income tax positions.
 There are other ongoing audits in various international jurisdictions that are not material to our financial statements.